 Additionally, mating reportedly occurs up to three times per night (they are nocturnal) at up to 20 minutes per session.
 The female lays eggs in the soil and covers them, using her abdomen to bury them.
 The eggs are beige and adorned with raised, reticulated patterns.
 Each female can produce up to 300 eggs over her lifetime.

 The nymphs molt as they grow, shedding their outer exoskeleton and becoming darker in color until they reach adulthood at about seven months of age.

 AT THE ZOO

 The San Diego Zoo is working with Australia’s Melbourne Zoo to breed Lord Howe Island stick insects.
 Our entomology department received 300 eggs from them, which began hatching in February 2016.
 The nymphs appear to be munching on the same plants the insects eat at the Melbourne Zoo, grown from clippings and seed brought back from Australia by a San Diego Zoo horticulturist.
-Once the breeding program is established, Lord Howe Island stick insects will be on exhibit.
 This assurance population is critical to their long-term survival.